jundalisay/superb/content/en/research/machiavelli/prince/chapter-01.md

-+++
+---
-title= "How Many Kinds Of Principalities There Are, How They Are Acquired" heading= "Chapters 1-3" author= "Niccolo Machiavelli" description= "The Tao or True Nature is nameless, non-extreme, non-dualistic" date= 2021-09-30 image= "/covers/prince.png" linkb= "/research/machiavelli/prince" linkbtext= "Index" linkf= "/research/machiavelli/prince/chapter-04" linkftext= "Chapter 4" icon = "/icons/mach.jpg"
+title: "How Many Kinds Of Principalities There Are, How They Are Acquired"
-+++
+heading: "Chapters 1-3"
+author: "Niccolo Machiavelli"
+description: "It is easier to hold hereditary states, particularly those long accustomed to the family of their prince, than new ones"
+date: 2021-09-30
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 There are only two kinds of states: